swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   init(uncheckedBounds: (lower: Bound, upper: Bound))

-  /// Returns `true` if the range contains the `value`.
+  /// Returns `true` if the range contains the `value`. func contains(value: Bound) -> Bool
-  ///
-  /// Any type of range contains every value `x` where
-  /// `lowerBound < x < upperBound`. `RangeProtocol` makes no requirement as
-  /// to whether individual range types must contain either their lower or
-  /// upper bound.
-  func contains(value: Bound) -> Bool

-  /// Returns `true` iff `self` and `other` contain a value in common.
+  /// Returns `true` iff `self` and `other` contain a value in common. func overlaps(other: Self) -> Bool
-  ///
-  /// Any type of range contains every value `x` where
-  /// `lowerBound < x < upperBound`. `RangeProtocol` makes no requirement as
-  /// to whether individual range types must contain either their lower or
-  /// upper bound.
-  func overlaps(other: Self) -> Bool

   /// Returns `true` iff `self.contains(x)` is `false` for all values of `x`. var isEmpty: Bool { get }

-  // Note: When the range is also a collection, it is crucial to
-  // enforce the invariant that lowerBound <= upperBound, or it may be
-  // empty with startIndex != endIndex.

   /// The range's lower bound.
-  ///
-  /// Depending on the concrete type of the range, `lowerBound` may or may not
-  /// be contained in the range. var lowerBound: Bound { get }
+  var lowerBound: Bound { get }

   /// The range's upper bound.
-  ///
-  /// Depending on the concrete type of the range, `upperBound` may or may not
-  /// be contained in the range. var upperBound: Bound { get }
+  var upperBound: Bound { get }

   /// Returns `self` clamped to `limits`.